Lead generation quizzes are a powerful tool for businesses to engage their target audience and capture valuable information from potential customers.

 This is why lead gen quizzes have a far higher success rate than standard opt-in forms.

 10% would be a very good success rate for an average opt-in form.
-By contrast, lead generation quizzes often convert at rates as high as 50%.
+By contrast,

-Quiz Funnels = More Sales
+Quiz Funnels Result In More Sales

 A normal sales funnel draws people in through an ad or a piece of free content.
 But once on your website, a standard sales funnel treats everyone the same.
 It’s a one-size-fits-all approach.